-New York on verge of tuition-free college for middle class
+New York just made tuition free at public colleges for middle class

-Governor Andrew Cuomo has reached agreement with lawmakers on the state budget, and it includes a plan to make tuition free at public colleges for middle class New Yorkers.
+New York just became the first state in the nation to make tuition free for middle class students at both two- and four-year public colleges.

-The state Assembly and Senate are expected to vote on and approve the budget before Monday.
+Governor Andrew Cuomo introduced the tuition-free plan in January.
+Lawmakers agreed to include it in the state budget, which was approved by the Assembly on Saturday and by the Senate late Sunday night.
+The governor is expected to sign the budget bills.

-New York will be the first state in the nation to make tuition free at both two- and four-year public colleges for residents who earn up to a specific income cap, which will be phased in over the first three years.
+Tuition will be free for residents who earn up to a specific income cap, which will be phased in over the first three years.

-Starting this fall, students who attend a State University of New York or City University of New York school will be eligible for the Excelsior Scholarship if their families earn no more than $100,000 a year.
+Starting this fall, undergraduate students who attend a State University of New York or City University of New York school will be eligible for the Excelsior Scholarship if their families earn no more than $100,000 a year.
 The income cap will lift to $110,000 next year and will reach $125,000 in 2019.

 Those eligible will pay nothing for tuition, which costs $6,470 annually at four-year schools and about $4,350 a year at community colleges.
 But they will still be on the hook for the cost of fees and room and board if they live on campus.
 Those other expenses can add up to $14,000 a year.